-Another sign of a toddler’s growing understanding of themselves as an individual comes with his growing language development – the use of self-referential language like “I,” “me,” and “my.”
+Another sign of a toddler’s growing understanding of themselves as an individual comes with her growing language development – the use of self-referential language like “I,” “me,” and “my.”
 This type of language often also goes along with an understanding of the concept of ownership, which isn’t possible before an understanding of self.

 Healthy ways to handle self-consciousness

 Self-consciousness is a sign of Baby’s growing cognitive development, but it’s also not always a fun feeling.
 Shouldn’t Baby be able to dance around the house without worrying about how she looks, and try to say new words and try new skills without worrying that she will make a mistake, or do badly?
 Of course she should, and how you respond to her budding self-consciousness can help make sure that she does.
 Self-confidence and a sense of resilience are important counterbalances to develop alongside self-consciousness.

 - Lead the way: Baby looks to you and her other caregivers for clues about how to respond to situations, and situations she is embarrassed about are no different.
 If you’re hard on yourself, and you tend to dwell on your mistakes, there’s a good chance she will learn to do the same.
 On the other hand, if you stay calm, and do your best to learn from your mistakes before shrugging them off, she may learn that from you, instead.

 - Offer her a way to fix it: When Baby messes up, offering her something to do instead can be a good way to diffuse any self-consciousness she may be feeling, whether that means encouraging her to help pick up a friend’s block tower she may have just knocked into, or repeating a word she has just mispronounced back to her as a model, or prompting her to say “sorry” if she bumps into someone.